ArdanaLabs/audit/src/attacks/danagoup.md

 _This subchapter was cowritten with Bassam Awad_

-An attack vector was internally raised and it led to some changes in the management of the protocol.
+An attack vector was internally raised and it led to some changes (\ref{section:diversify}) in the management of the protocol.
 For the current document to discuss it, we will provide some detail about Ardana's **pegging strategy** and consequences of `DANA`'s **deflationary** disposition.

 \begin{definition}[Pegging strategy]\label{dfn:pegging}
 A mechanism that monitors and somehow "controls" or guides the price of an asset is a \textbf{pegging strategy} when it's intent is to keep the asset's price within a tight $\epsilon$ of some (stable) reference currency.